enesorhaan/DotNetProjects/README.md

 1. First of all, in order to access any data, a customer record must first be created.
 - API Customer Endpoint:  `POST /customers`
-- The Json Format that should be included in the body part of the request to be sent should be as follows:
+- Sample Json Format that should be included in the body of the request to be sent:

 ```json
 {